soulomoon/arith/README.md

 ## Language

 The target language is rather simple.
 It support multiplication and division in Int.
 And would have only exception that that is divide by Zero.
-Since the focus is in the technique of writing interpreter in haskell in an extendible faction rather than language features.
+Since the focus is in the technique of writing interpreter in haskell in an extendible manner rather than language features.

 ```haskell
 data Expr =